-Committee Reports: Rosa Martinez, Community Service Chair, reported that the committee submitted a Revolution of Responsibility Grant to use goats for weed abatement and increase awareness of using livestock to address environmental issues.
+Committee Reports: Rosa Martinez, Community Service Chair, reported that the committee submitted a service learning grant to use goats for weed abatement and increase awareness of using livestock to address environmental issues.
 Christy Hamilton, Membership Committee Chair, reported that 70% of the members from last year enrolled in our club again, 10 new members joined and the committee is developing a plan to recruit new members and volunteers at fair.